If you have questions about purchasing a license call 1-800-5GO-HUNT.

 Edits by: Pierce Young

 Research has shown that increased removal of predators will often not increase game populations, if the habitat is not managed to provide cover.
 For large predators, like coyotes, studies have shown with increased trapping, coyote populations fill back in quickly with increased recruitment rates, competition between collapsed coyote territories, and due to the long distances transient coyotes will travel to find a vacant territory.
 However, research has also shown that predation rates decrease when habitat cover is increased.
-For smaller nest predators, like raccoons, skunks, and opossums, trapping in addition to habitat management for cover will see increased gains, moreso than with habitat management alone.
+For smaller nest predators, like raccoons, skunks, and opossums, trapping in addition to habitat management for cover will see increased gains, more so than with habitat management alone.

 Recognizing quality habitat as the primary factor in predator management can help you reach your goals for your target wildlife species.